-12. Read all Harry Potter books + 10 more books.
+12. Read all of the Harry Potter books.

 I might be one of the very few millennials that have not read all 7 Harry Potter books.
 In fact, I’ve read the first chapter of the first book probably seven times, but I’ve never finished.
 I’ve seen all of the movies and I feel the magic of Harry Potter at Universal Studios, but I know it’s time to read the books!

 Maybe it’s the Moana in me, but this is something I’ve thought about for over a decade.
 I don’t know if I just want to be on a sailboat or if I want to participate in the actual sailing, but either way, it’s on my list.